CumulusNetworks/docs/content/cumulus-linux-37/Network-Virtualization/_index.md

 Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN.
 VXLAN provides an efficient hashing scheme across the IP fabric during the encapsulation process; the source UDP port is unique, with the hash based on layer 2 through layer 4 information from the original frame.
 The UDP destination port is the standard port 4789.

-Cumulus Linux includes the native Linux VXLAN kernel support and integrates with controller-based overlay solutions like {{<link url="Integrating-Hardware-VTEPs-with-VMware-NSX-MH" text="VMware NSX">}} and {{<link url="Integrating-Hardware-VTEPs-with-Midokura-MidoNet-and-OpenStack" text="Midokura MidoNet">}}.
+Cumulus Linux includes the native Linux VXLAN kernel support and integrates with controller-based overlay solutions like {{<link title="Integrating Hardware VTEPs with VMware NSX" text="VMware NSX">}} and {{<link url="Integrating-Hardware-VTEPs-with-Midokura-MidoNet-and-OpenStack" text="Midokura MidoNet">}}.

 VXLAN is supported only on switches in the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Cumulus Linux HCL">}} using the Broadcom Tomahawk, Trident II, Trident II+ and Trident3 chipsets, as well as the Mellanox Spectrum chipset.